Rizwan-S/Learn_C/README.md

 # LEARN_C

-This repository contains some questions and their solutions which can help beginners to learn new concepts in C programming language.
+This repository contains some questions and their solutions.
+By solving these questions, beginners can learn new concepts in C programming language .

 1. Download this repository.
 2. Go through the files and read the pdfs containing questions.